sudo apt install -y git curl makeon the terminal

-If you need to use a branch of a status-go fork as a dependency of status-react, you can have the scripts build it by following this process:
+If you need to use a branch of a status-go fork as a dependency of status-react, you can have the scripts build it.

-- From the root of the status-react repo, run
+- Make sure you are in the root of the

 E.g. if you want to check existing accounts in the device, run this function in the REPL: